CatenaTools/documentation/Writerside/topics/Unity-SDK.md

 ### Dedicated Server

 This guide assumes that you have a dedicated server build of your game already working, and describes how to have your build register itself with Catena, and become available as a matchmaking option for players.
+The Catena Unity Demo has already made the necessary modifications for the Galactic Kittens game to be built as a dedicated server.

 #### Dedicated Server: Setup Steps